ajinkyabawaskar/ajinkyabawaskar.github.io/_posts/programming/2023-02-17-caching-in-spring-boot.markdown

 The abilities of this framework are uncovered as one discovers the `@Enable` series of annotations.
 In this series of blog posts, we will take a brief look of those annotations: `@EnableCaching`, `@EnableScheduling`, `@EnableAsync`, etc. This post focuses on former.

+> Post on `@EnableScheduling` is now live at: [@EnableScheduling - Awesome annotations in Spring Boot](https://ajinkyabawaskar.github.io/programming/scheduling-in-spring-boot)

 ---